Compact Disc Digital Audio: Frames and timecode frames

-On a Red Book audio CD, data is addressed using the MSF scheme, with timecodes expressed in minutes, seconds and another type of frames (mm:ss:ff), where one frame corresponds to 1/75 of a second of audio: 588 pairs of left and right samples.
+On a Red Book audio CD, data is addressed using the MSF scheme, with timecodes expressed in minutes, seconds and another type of frames (mm:ss:ff), where one frame corresponds to 1/75th of a second of audio: 588 pairs of left and right samples.
 This timecode frame is distinct from the 33-byte channel-data frame described above, and is used for time display and positioning the reading laser.
 When editing and extracting CD audio, this timecode frame is the smallest addressable time interval for an audio CD; thus, track boundaries only occur on these frame boundaries.
 Each of these structures contains 98 channel-data frames, totaling 98 × 24 = 2,352 bytes of music.
-The CD is played at a speed of 75 frames (or sectors) per second, thus 44,100 samples or 176,400 bytes per second.
+The CD is played at a speed of 75 frames per second, 44,100 samples and 176,400 bytes per second.

-In the 1990s, CD-ROM and related Digital Audio Extraction (DAE) technology introduced the term sector to refer to each timecode frame, with each sector being identified by a sequential integer number starting at zero, and with tracks aligned on sector boundaries.
+In the 1990s, CD-ROM and related digital audio extraction (DAE) technology introduced the term sector to refer to each timecode frame, with each sector being identified by a sequential integer starting at zero, and with tracks aligned on sector boundaries.
 An audio CD sector corresponds to 2,352 bytes of decoded data.
-The Red Book does not refer to sectors, nor does it distinguish the corresponding sections of the disc's data stream except as "frames" in the MSF addressing scheme.
+The Red Book does not refer to sectors, nor does it distinguish the corresponding sections of the disc's data stream except as frames in the MSF addressing scheme.

 The following table shows the relation between tracks, timecode frames (sectors) and channel-data frames:

 Bit rate

 The audio bit rate for a Red Book audio CD is 1,411,200 bits per second (1,411 kbit/s) or 176,400 bytes per second; 2 channels × 44,100 samples per second per channel × 16 bits per sample.
-Audio data coming in from a CD is contained in sectors, each sector being 2,352 bytes, and with 75 sectors containing 1 second of audio.
-For comparison, the bit rate of a "1×" CD-ROM is defined as 2,048 bytes per sector × 75 sectors per second = 153,600 bytes per second.
-The remaining 304 bytes in a sector are used for additional data error correction.
+Audio data coming in from a CD is contained in sectors, each sector being 2,352 bytes, and with 75 sectors representing 1 second of audio.
+For comparison, the bit rate of an original speed CD-ROM is 2,048 bytes per sector × 75 sectors per second = 153,600 bytes per second.
+The remaining 304 bytes in a CD-ROM sector are used for additional data error correction.